lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 proc GenerateStreamlines {} { lineWidget GetPolyData seeds }
 ```

-**Figure7-39** Using the vtkLineWidget to produce streamtubes in the
+**Figure 7-39** Using the vtkLineWidget to produce streamtubes in the
 combustor dataset.
 The StartInteractionEvent turns the visibility of
 the streamlines on; the InteractionEvent causes the streamlines to
 regenerate themselves ( LineWidget.tcl ).